 Things I Don’t Like About My Tiny House

-- These things take a lot of time and energy to build, parts of my body will never be the same after this build.
-As some of you know, about one year ago I fell off the roof while being dumb on a particular part of roofing, this resulted in a back that was broken in two places as well as a broken heel bone.
-Here I am one year later, with the cold season coming and I can already feel it in my back.
-My foot is STILL not healed amazingly enough, I have not been able to return to running just yet.
-I have been told that I will always feel the weather changes in my back.
+Parts of my body will never be the same after this build.
+As some of you know, I fell off the roof while being dumb on a particular part of roofing.
+This resulted in a broken back and a broken heel bone.
+Every year when the cold season coming and I feel it in my back.
+My foot has healed wrong.
+I have not been able to return to running like I used to.
 That is an unexpected consequence of tiny house living that not everyone will have, but it’s real.
 Aside from broken bones, this thing ate up about a year and a half of my life I didn’t intend on giving it!
-I seriously and foolishly was convinced that 6 months was oodles of time… nope, two years is more like it.
-Sure I could have gone faster, I could have also gone a lot slower… but that is a lot of social life to exchange!
+I seriously and foolishly was convinced that 6 months was oodles of time.
+Nope, two years is more like it.
+Sure I could have gone faster.
+I could have also gone a lot slower.

 Everybody looks and stares, I am happy to share, in fact I LOVE it, most of the time.
 Its those other times when I just want peace and quiet, people still gawk then too.
-I have been woken up from a nap more than once by someone knocking on the door.
-Which is actually really cool, unless your napping mid day, which pregnant people do sometimes!
-Part of me feels ‘weird’ too, I wish these were more ‘normal so I didn’t have to be made to feel weird so much!
+I have woken up from a nap more than once by someone knocking on the door.
+Which is actually really cool, unless your napping mid day, which pregnant people do sometimes! 🙂 Part of me feels ‘weird’ too.
+I wish these were more ‘normal’ so I didn’t have to be made to feel weird so much!

-- I am constantly concerned about being ‘turned in’ and worried if I am pissing off any neighbors.
+I am constantly concerned about being ‘turned in’.
+I’m worried whether I am pissing off any neighbors.
 Even though I would probably be totally fine with being turned in and it would actually be a different sort of enlightening adventure I would be ready and willing to tackle, it sucks to feel that little bit of insecurity constantly, just not knowing what is around the corner exactly.

 And the surprising things that I DO like!

-- I LOVE the composting toilet, at least so far (I have yet to have to empty it).
+I LOVE the composting toilet, at least so far (I have yet to have to empty it).
 I like it better than a flush toilet, for real.
-No one can hear me pee, no splashing water back on my butt… it’s great! and absolutely zero smells and the satisfaction that I am not sending a huge burden to be treated at the water plant.
+No one can hear me pee, no splashing water back on my butt… it’s great!
+Absolutely zero smells and the satisfaction that I am not sending a huge burden to be treated at the water plant.

-- It is nice to be able to do what I want when I want, to know that the investments I make into may living area are mine.
+It is nice to be able to do what I want when I want.
+To know that the investments I make into may living area are mine.
 If I want to paint I can, if I break something that isn’t working properly it isn’t super painful knowing I’ll have to replace something dumb only for it to break again some point later.
-My own space is an obvious thing to like, but I am surprised by how much I have missed it.
+My own space is an obvious thing to like.
+I am surprised by how much I have missed it.
 Even if it is less than a tenth the size of my last place that was ‘mine’.
 That ownership aspect works just the same!

 What else would you guys add to the list of Tiny House cons?